soverenio/docs/docs/index.md

 * Supports detection of 45+ data types and 20+ languages

 ## Hybrid architecture

 Soveren’s product has a hybrid architecture:

-* **Soveren Sensor** provides traffic interceptors and data-classification engine installed in the your Kubernetes clusters
+* **Soveren Sensor** provides traffic interceptors and data-classification engine installed in your Kubernetes clusters

 * **Soveren Cloud** offers data and asset map, policy engine, and various statistics and metrics dashboards